duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-analysis.md

 #### Investigating population by continent.
 _[Back to top](#contents)_

-Next, make plot comparing the population of countries on different continents.
+Next, make a plot comparing the population of countries on different continents.
 Feel free to look back at the content from yesterday if you want!

 Bonus 1: Change the y axis to a log10 scale so that you can see the spread in the data a bit better.

 Bonus 2: Make the plot prettier by changing the axis labels, theme, and anything else you want.
-Feel free to look back at the material from yesterday and/or use the Internet to help.

 > ## Solution
 >
 > ~~~
-> ggplot(smoking_1990) +
->   aes(x = continent, y = pop) +
+> ggplot(smoking_1990, aes(x = continent, y = pop)) +
 >   geom_boxplot()
 > ~~~
 > {: .language-r}